 Why Core Strength Matters for Seniors

 A strong core acts as a natural brace for your spine.
 It helps you maintain upright posture, absorb unexpected forces (like being bumped in a crowd), and recover balance when you stumble.
 For seniors, core strength is directly linked to independence.
+Learn more in our guide to the benefits of chair exercises for seniors.

 Seated Core Exercises You Can Do Today